 My name is Nickalas Reynolds.
 I am a first year graduate assistant at the University of Oklahoma.
 I spend most of my time analyzing data retrieved by ALMA and working on the small radio telescope hosted by the University of Oklahoma on top of Nielsen Hall.

-A hobby that I enjoy are: learning new coding languages (and implementing them), maintaining servers, and imaging astronomical objects on the 16 inch telescope.
+Some hobbies that I enjoy are: learning new coding languages (and implementing them), maintaining servers, and imaging astronomical objects on the 16 inch telescope.